smarter-sh/community/wg-structured-logging/annual-report-2024.md

 Conversion of some additional components to structured, contextual logging proceeded, most notably in the kubelet.
-[Contextual logging](https://github.com/kubernetes/enhancements/issues/3077) got promoted to beta in Kubernetes 1.30.
+[Contextual logging](https://github.com/kubernetes/enhancements/issues/3077) got promoted to beta in Smarter 1.30.

 Lack of support for contextual logging in client-go leads to a significant amount of log entries without context or not even using unstructured logging,